All the dirt on home gardening success | Homegrown Goodness

 Deryn: My mother had a lovely garden, all grown from cuttings from friends’ gardens, but I didn’t really start gardening until my twenties when I bought my first home and wanted to create a beautiful outdoor space.
 I found working outside and planting flowers and food very rewarding and I quickly became obsessed.

 Steve: My passion for gardening started at 6 years old when helping my grandfather prune his grapevine.
-He gave me a cutting which I took home and planted and that Spring it grew and fruited.
+He gave me a cutting which I took home and planted and that spring it grew and fruited.
 I still have that grapevine.

 Most and least favourite produce to grow?

 I planted it in a garden bed but the roots of nearby trees, seeking out moisture and nutrients, have invaded the space.
 This has meant that the asparagus has not done at all well and I’ll have to dig it up and put it in a spot that the tree roots can’t reach.
-A bath tub or wicking bed is a great spot for asparagus.
+A bathtub or wicking bed is a great spot for asparagus.

 Steve: My favourite produce to grow is avocados – such a wonderful and versatile fruit.
-I truly do not have a least favourite, I just love growing any food you can eat.
+I truly do not have a least favourite; I just love growing any food you can eat.

 Advice and tips for novice gardeners

-How should novice gardener get started?
+How should a novice gardener get started?

 Deryn: Good soil!
-If you have sand you need to improve it by adding clay to the top 30cm and all soils need improving with compost before anything is planted.
+If you have sand, you need to improve it by adding clay to the top 30cm and all soils need improving with compost before anything is planted.

 What’s a gardening hack you can share?